-To enable single sign-on (SSO) with SAML for Umbrella, you must first add the OneLogin application for Umbrella to your organization, then follow a step-by-step wizard to complete the process in Umbrella.
+To enable single sign-on (SSO) with SAML for Umbrella, you must first add the OneLogin application for Umbrella to your organization, then follow the step-by-step wizard to complete the process in Umbrella.

 - Full admin access to the Umbrella dashboard.
 See Manage User Roles.